 If you’re running Windows 10 with Anniversary Update (version 1607 or above), you can simply hover the mouse cursor on “Like what you see?” text on the upper right of the lock screen to know the location where the current Windows Spotlight picture was captured.
 Simple as that!

-You might also like to check out how to change Windows 10 login screen background picture.
+You might also like to check out how to change the Windows 10 login screen background picture.